 Re:Minds is a Southampton based organisation supporting families whose children/young people have Autism, ADHD or other neurodiverse needs and/or mental health needs - with or without a diagnosis.
 Our aim is to allow people whose children face similar issues to meet up in an informal setting to share knowledge and talk about any challenges our families are facing.
 We don’t claim to be experts, just other families who understand what it can feel like to be on this journey.

-We are the primary link between families and Southampton Specialist CAMHS and offer speakers on a range of topics and regular advice clinics for children’s mental health, Autism, ADHD and adult mental health.
+We are the primary link between families and Southampton Specialist CAMHS and offer speakers on a range of topics and regular advice clinics for children’s mental health, Autism, ADHD, SEND Legal Advice and adult mental health.

 The group is open to any family member, you don’t have to live in Southampton or have a diagnosis to be able to come along.
-We do ask you not to bring children to the groups, as we believe it is important for adults to have a safe space to express their feelings.
+We do ask you not to bring children to the groups, unless specified, as we believe it is important for adults to have a safe space to express their feelings.
 We really hope you will come along and join us because sometimes just talking to other people can make a real difference!

 You pulled me back from the brink.
 I'll always be grateful for your rational, logical mind and your warmth, compassion and understanding.

 On more than one occasion you have been there for me.
 You made me stop and think what school I was fighting the L.A. for and I realised it was the wrong one, that is massive for Pip’s future

 I don’t post on Facebook, but I read everything.
 You have stopped me feeling completely alone and isolated.

 Had the best morning ever at group this morning!
 Two cuppas, a good old moan with people that understand and are non judgmental.... got good advice n a new meeting set up, laughing so much me cheeks hurt.
 Definitely try and make a group, it’s definitely worth while!
 The ladies are lovely!